WP-for-Church/Sermon-Manager/readme.txt

 ### 2.13.2 ###
 * Fix: Excerpt meta box not showing up
 * Change: Use native player in Safari
+* Change: Separate "Preached" and "Published" dates in admin view

 ### 2.13.1 ###
 * New: Add `list_podcasts` shortcode (thanks @macbookandrew!)